Eslam-Alameldin/Eslam-Alameldin/README.md

 ## Experience
 - Software Engineer at Treesal for IT Services and Consulting (Apr 2023 – Present)
   - Designed and implemented RESTful APIs to enable seamless communication between frontend interfaces and backend systems using Node.js and Express.js and wrote  comprehensive technical documentation for those       APIs using Swagger.
-  -Contributed to build and implement dynamic, responsive, and visually appealing user interfaces using Vue.js ,Vuetify and pinia.
+  - Contributed to build and implement dynamic, responsive, and visually appealing user interfaces using Vue.js ,Vuetify and pinia.

 - AI-Assisted Software Developer
   - Developed and optimized code in various languages, ensuring high-quality solutions.